 There is no nightclub, but guests of the hotel get complimentary VIP admission to Drai's at The Cromwell just down the street.

 Entertainment comes in the form of the "America's Got Talent" winner magician Mat Franco, gender bending female impersonator show Divas Las Vegas plus the High Roller observation wheel out back and various entertainment like concerts and shows at Brooklyn Bowl.
-And of course the classic cars on display at the Auto Collections are still chugging along.

 But of course the most important part of the remodel is the rooms and they have gotten a similar extreme makeover.
 The first place where you can see the difference is as soon as you step off the elevators.
 These areas used to be almost utilitarian, with exposed concrete walls and tile floors.
 Now they have nice wood walls, carpeting, paint, and lighting that immediately creates a much nicer impression.